cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

   --output-document kube-plugin.deb
 ```

-Then, with super user privileges, install from the local file using `dpkg`:
+Then, with superuser privileges, install from the local file using `dpkg`:

 ```console
 $ sudo dpkg -i kube-plugin.deb